Set Up Overview

 - Select the appropriate license type and profile based on the user’s role.

-- Select Generate passwords and notify user via email.
+- Select the Generate passwords and notify user via email checkbox.

 - Click Save.
 This procedure generates an email inviting the new users into the org.

 VS Code releases a new version each month with new features and important bug fixes.
 You must be on VS Code Version 1.76 or higher to run the Einstein for Developers extension.
 You can manually check for updates from Help > Check for Updates on Linux and Windows or Code > Check for Updates on macOS.

 First install Salesforce Extensions and Salesforce CLI on your desktop to use Einstein for Developers(beta) locally.

 Then install Einstein for Developers(beta)from the VS Code marketplace.

 Open a Salesforce DX project in VS Code.
 A sidebar panel opens and the Einstein logo on the activity bar confirms that the extension is installed.

 Connect to an Org